Hearts and Arrows Diamond – Basics

 Hearts and Arrows Doesn’t mean Top Light Performance

-Because of a diamond’s refractive index, the pavilion and crown need to be cut at angles which complement each other and return light to the viewers’ eyes.
-No matter how crisp the hearts and arrows optical precision may be, if the primary angles don’t complement each other the diamond begins to leak light, which affects light return.
+Because of a diamond’s refractive index, the pavilion and crown need to be cut at angles that complement each other and return light to the viewers’ eyes.
+No matter how crisp the hearts and arrows optical precision maybe, if the primary angles don’t compliment each other the diamond begins to leak light, which affects light return.
 Hearts and arrows diamonds need separate assessment for light return.
 A hearts and arrows viewer doesn’t give any indication of light performance.

-The labs grade symmetry according to meet point symmetry on the surface of the diamond only.
-The formation of hearts and arrows involves facet polishing on the X,Y, and Z-axis.
-This is not assessed as any part of laboratory symmetry grading.
+A laboratory symmetry grade largely involves 2D surface judgments about uniform facet shape, clean meet points and overall geometry.
+The formation of hearts and arrows involves polishing on the X,Y, and Z-axes, which is not assessed as any part of laboratory symmetry grading.

 Since GIA and AGS do not currently grade hearts and arrows, the assessment of hearts and arrows quality in a GIA or AGS graded diamond requires separate analysis of that diamond’s 3D optical precision.